The Turks and Caicos in Movies, TV, Music, and Popular Culture

 Life’s a Beach

-The second Hollywood film to be shot in the Turks and Caicos was Life’s a Beach.
-Originally shot in 2000 and titled Jungle Juice, the movie was shelved and released more than a decade later in 2012.
-The story is of a groom who gets stood up at his wedding and then decides to go on the honeymoon with his best friend instead.
+The second Hollywood film shot in the Turks and Caicos was Life’s a Beach.
+Originally filmed in 2000 and titled Jungle Juice, the movie was shelved and released more than a decade later in 2012.
+The story is about a groom who gets stood up at his wedding and then decides to go on the honeymoon with his best friend instead.

 Life’s a Beach was primarily shot at the Ramada/Turquoise Reef/Allegro Resort, which was later demolished and is the site of the current Seven Stars Resort.